 \subsection{The DAO}

 We now return to our first real-world case study, the DAO project~\cite{dao-victim}, discussed in \cref{sec:dao:explain}.
 We analysed three versions.
-In the original on-chain version upgraded to Solidity 0.8.30 code (\textbf{split}), \yult found a reentrancy trace that exploited |splitDAO|, as explained earlier.
+In the original on-chain version upgraded to Solidity 0.8 code\footnote{See \cref{sec:upgrades} for the source code upgrades applied.} (\textbf{splitDAO}), \yult found a reentrancy trace that exploited |splitDAO|, as explained in \cref{sec:dao:explain}.
 In a second version (\textbf{transfer}), we added a |nonReentrant| modifier to |splitDAO|.
 Here, \yult discovered a different attack trace, involving |splitDAO| followed by a callback into DAO's \texttt{transfer}.
-In the final version (\textbf{split-safe}), we moved the external call in |splitDAO| after all state updates, following the checks-effects-interactions pattern~\cite{code_patterns}.
-In this case, \yult found no exploit within the analysis bounds, indicating that this small change would have prevented the DAO attack.
+In the final version (\textbf{safe}), we additionally moved the external call in |splitDAO| after all state updates, following the checks-effects-interactions pattern~\cite{code_patterns}.
+With this fix, \yult found no exploit within the analysis bounds, indicating that this small change would have prevented the DAO attack.
 Parameters for all three versions are given in \cref{tab:dao}.